The great Ashbourne parking debate

 Neither are ideal but the choice should be sufficient, if they work.
 But often they don't and we have many reports of frustrated parkers giving up trying to pay and leaving.

-Note that pay by card is no longer offered.
+Pay by card is no longer offered - why not?

 Motorhome parking